ietf-rats-wg/eat/draft-ietf-rats-eat.md

 The "hwversion" claim is a text string the format of which is set by each manufacturer.
 The structure and sorting order of this text string can be specified using the version-scheme item from CoSWID {{CoSWID}}.
 It is useful to know how to sort versions so the newer can be distinguished from the older.

-The hardware version can also be given by a 13-digit {{EAN-13}}.
-A new CoSWID version scheme is registered with IANA by this document in {{registerversionscheme}}.
-An EAN-13 is also known as an International Article Number or most commonly as a bar code.

 ~~~~CDDL
 {::include nc-cddl/hardware-version.cddl}